Why Does DRA Need Your Support?

 Gifts of stock will be recorded on the day the stock is received in our brokerage account, at the median market value on that day.
 You will receive a written acknowledgement to confirm receipt of your gift with the valued amount.

 How do I donate stock?

-To donate a gift of stock to DRA, please click here to open up the the stock transfer form.
+To donate a gift of stock to DRA, you may use our stock transfer form (pdf).
 Please fill out the information on the first page and follow the directions on the second page of the form to submit.

 If you have any questions please contact DRA’s Development Director, Kate Hamilton at (510) 665-8644 or via email at email@example.com

 DRA is pleased to announce the launch of our Legacy Circle.
 Members of DRA’s Legacy Circle make a bequest to DRA because they believe in equal opportunity for all and want to leave a civil rights legacy.
 Legacy Circle members ensure DRA’s longevity: because people with disabilities will always need a good lawyer—protecting your rights to employment, education, commerce, transportation, healthcare, and all aspects of mainstream American life.

 Join DRA’s Legacy Circle today and invest in a future where all of us—regardless of age or ability—can participate as contributing members of American society.